Kamillon125/bonk/index.md

 </p></h1>

+##Why you should use Bonk
+- It's a comfortable layout with emphasis on hand alternation.
+- It might tuck you into bed and sing you a lullaby[^1].
+- It performs well on keyboard layout analyzers.
+- It's the only layout named Bonk.
+- According to my friend it's the coolest keyboard layout in the world :sunglasses:

 ## Bonk's history

 Originally this section had a history of how bonk came to be, it talked about the layouts my friend and i had learnt and the issues we had with them.
 That's boring.
 Let's instead talk about the previous, beta versions of Bonk.